biasedbit/BBHTTP/README.md

 ## Why?

-You mean other than its super sexy API or the fact that it uses libcurl underneath?
+You mean other than its sleek API or the fact that it uses libcurl underneath?

 Well, unlike `NSURLConnection` and, consequently, any lib that relies on it, hotpotato...